CDLUC3/mrt-admin-lambda/README.md

 - test: Sinatra driver for desktop testing
 - web: static website code to be deployed to S3

+## Deployment Preparation
+- Copy `setup.sh.template` to `setup.sh`
+- Assign AWS ARN and bucket names to the environment variables in the file.

 ## Lambda Build Process

 - A Ruby `bundle install` must be run to build all of the dependencies needed for the lambda deployment